Akoko North-East

 Akoko North-East is a Local Government Area in Ondo State, Nigeria.
 Its headquarters is in the town of Ikare.
 Akoko North East consist of 6 towns, namely: Auga Akoko, Ugbe Akọkọ, Ise Akoko, Iboropa Akoko, Akunnu Akoko, Ikare Akoko.

 It has an area of 372 km^{2} and a population of 175,409 at the 2006 census.

 The postal code of the area is 342.

+Climate

+Akoko North-West lies within the tropical wet-and-dry climate zone of Ondo State.
+The LGA receives most of its rainfall between April and October, with July–September as the wettest period.
+The dry season is marked by warm temperatures and lower humidity.

+Economy

+The people that reside in Akoko Northeast are mostly employed in agriculture, growing significant amounts of products like yam and cocoa.
+Trade and ceramics are two more important industries in the region.
+A limitless array of goods is available for purchase at marketplaces like Oja Oba, Okore, and Osele.